Testing GOV.UK Pay

 You should use mock card numbers.
 For example:

 |Simulate a general processing error||4000000000000119||Visa||N/A|

-Please go to ePDQ Get Started and click on What credit cards can I use for testing?
+Refer to the ePDQ Get Started guide [external link] and select What credit cards can I use for testing?

 Refer to the SmartPay TestCards page [external link].